 Professor of Medicine, Weill Cornell Medical College

-Attending Physician, New York Presbyterian Hospital
+Attending Physician, Hospital for Special Surgery and New York Presbyterian Hospital

 Systemic lupus erythematosus

 Benjamin M. Rosen Chair in Immunology and Inflammation Research, 2002